 The Perfect Two-Liter Bottle Generator

 While using a two-liter soda bottle for a generator is not a new idea, one of the downfalls of most attempts has been in connecting the tubing to the bottle cap.
 Most caps are manufactured from a material known as polyethylene.
 It is used because it wears well, is resistant to bacterial growth, and is resistant to acids.
 It also has a excellent ability to deal with pressure.
 In addition to being a good candidate for a soda bottle cap, these same charecteristics make it ideal for our application.
 But unfortunately, polyethylene is also difficult to bond with most adhesives.
+Most instructions for using soda bottles for generators advise drilling a small hole, and gluing the airline in place.
+This has been the weak link in most DIY generators.
+The poor bonding capabilities of the cap always lead to seal failure, and consequent leaks.
+An improved way of dealing with this would be to have some type of mechanical seal, and a bulkhead type fitting for the tubing to connect to.
+This would be better engineering practice.
+To the left is a diagram showing the completed two-liter bottle generator with the bulkhead fitting in place.

 One of my other hobbies is RC airplanes, specifically jets!
 This little device is a nylon bulkhead fitting for engine fuel.
 It is designed for use with silicon tubing just like the type we use with CO2 systems.
 It screws in tightly into the hole in the two-liter bottle cap, makes an airtight mechanical seal, and makes removing the tubing from the bottle a breeze when you change your mixture.